 To qualify for government contracts, small businesses must prove to the contracting agency that they are ready, willing, and most importantly, able to perform on government contracts by obtaining the necessary certification.
 It’s not an easy process, but there are a variety of certifications that small business can apply for and obtain:

-- SDVOB - Service-Disabled Veteran-Owned Small Business Program: Specifically for veterans disabled through their service.
-Learn more
+- VOSB / SDVOSB – Veteran-Owned Small Business / Service-Disabled Veteran-Owned Small Business Program: Specifically for veterans, including those disabled through their service.

-- WOSB 8(m) Program: The Women-Owned Small Business Federal contract program is for women-owned businesses in industries where they are underrepresented, with the goal of boosting the success of women-owned businesses in the US.
-Learn more
+- WOSB Program: The Women-Owned Small Business Federal contract program is for women-owned businesses in industries where they are underrepresented, with the goal of boosting the success of women-owned businesses in the US.

 All businesses applying for these programs must be at least 51% owned by United States citizens and qualify as small under their industry classification.
 Click here for SBA size standards to see if your business qualifies, then let’s get started!